 Filing a lawsuit against the owner of the bed bug infested property can help you get much-needed compensation.
 However, the last thing you need to do is shift your attention away from your physical recovery.
 Hiring an attorney gives you the time you need to get better while also increasing the likelihood of getting the money you need.

-Here’s what you can expect when you turn to Lavent Law for help with your bed bug injury lawsuit.
+Here’s what you can expect when you turn to Lavent Law, P.A. for help with your bed bug injury lawsuit.
 We will: